 Group therapy is often a more affordable option for therapy because you are meeting as part of a larger group with the therapist.
 You don't have one-on-one attention, but you are in a group with other people that are dealing with some of the same struggles that you are dealing with.
 This can be very helpful in giving you examples of coping mechanisms that are helping others.
 It also helps to show you that you are not alone in your struggles.

-If you are married or in a serious relationship and dealing with depression, it can help your therapist and your significant other if you participate in couples therapy.
-This will help you learn how to handle your depression and your relationship and also help educate your loved one on what they can expect and could do to help the situation.
+If you are married or in a serious relationship and dealing with depression, it can help your therapist and your significant other if you participate in couples' therapy.
+This will help you learn how to handle your depression and your relationship and also help educate your loved one on what they can expect and can do to help the situation.
 It can help for them to hear what you are going through and for you to hear what your depression is like from their perspective.
-This can help clear up confusion such as letting them know that it's not that you don't want to spend time with them, just that your depression is causing you to want to withdrawal from the world at the moment.
+This can help clear up confusion such as letting them know that it's not that you don't want to spend time with them, just that your depression is causing you to want to withdraw from the world at the moment.
 It can be helpful for your loved one to learn that your depression is not about them.